School Holiday Activities: Melbourne

 Head to the animal feeding sessions, guided tours, and fun activities tailored for kids of all ages.

-- Where: Elliott Ave, Parkville VIC 3052, Australia
+Where: Elliott Ave, Parkville VIC 3052, Australia

-- When: Open daily from 9 AM to 5 PM during school holidays.
+When: Open daily from 9 AM to 5 PM during school holidays

-Fitzroy Gardens & Edinburgh Gardens
+3. Fitzroy Gardens and Edinburgh Gardens

-Fitzroy Gardens is ideal for a relaxing picnic amidst lush greenery, ornamental lakes, and historical landmarks like Cooks’ Cottage and the Fairies’ Tree.
+Fitzroy Gardens is ideal for a relaxing picnic amidst lush greenery, ornamental lakes, and historical landmarks like Cook’s Cottage and the Fairies Tree.

 Meanwhile, Edinburgh Gardens hosts Outdoor Family Yoga sessions on weekends (it’s seriously wholesome.)

-- Cost: Free entry to both parks; yoga sessions are available by donation.
+Cost: Free entry to both parks; yoga sessions are available by donation

-Collingwood Children’s Farm
+4. Collingwood Children’s Farm

+Collingwood Children’s Farm is a great spot for kids who love getting hands-on with animals and farm life.
 They can engage in activities like feeding animals, collecting eggs, and trying their hand at gardening.
-Head over early to catch the morning feeding sessions!
+Head over early to catch the morning animal feeding sessions!

-- Where: 18 St Heliers St, Abbotsford VIC 3067, Australia
+Where: 18 St Heliers St, Abbotsford VIC 3067, Australia

-- When: Open daily from 9:30 AM to 4:30 PM during school holidays.
+When: Open daily from 9:30 AM to 4:30 PM during school holidays.

-- Cost: Adults $12, children $7, and family passes (2 adults + 2 children) are $30.
+Cost: Adults $12, children $7, and family passes (2 adults + 2 children) are $30.

-Fun school holiday activities in Melbourne
+Creative school holiday activities in Melbourne

-The Art Factory
+1. The Art Factory

 If you ask us, The Art Factory is one of the best school holiday activities in Melbourne.
 It’s a family-friendly space where kids can explore, create, play, and have all the fun.